Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Experiments

 \section{Experiments}

-To test the proposed configuration retrieval method, two experiments using the goodness-of-fit framework proposed in Sec.~\ref{sec:extracting_parameters} were performed.
-In both experiments, a real-world multilayer network, namely \emph{Freebase}~\cite{wang2021self}, was employed.
-The network consists of $\ell = 3$ layers and includes 3,492 actors.
-The numbers of nodes in the consecutive layers are 3,479, 2,091, and 1,865, respectively.
-The corresponding numbers of edges per layer are 129,097, 7,099, and 5,948.
-The mean degree is 75.41, and the average closeness centrality is 0.1.
+To test the proposed configuration retrieval method, two experiments using the framework proposed in Sec.~\ref{sec:extracting_parameters} were performed.
+In both of them a real-world multilayer network \textit{Freebase}~\cite{wang2021self}, representing cooperation in the movie industry, was employed.
+The \textit{Freebase} network captures relations between movies and people involved in their production (\textbf{A}ctors, \textbf{W}riters, \textbf{D}irectors).
+No explicit inter-layer edges are defined (which aligns with Def.~\ref{def:multilayer_net}); layers correspond to meta-path relations (\textbf{MAM}, \textbf{MDM}, \textbf{MWM}) over the same movie nodes.
+The dataset is used here only as an illustrative example, and its semantics are not considered further.
+The network has 3,492 actors; the numbers of nodes per layer are 3,479, 2,091, and 1,865, with 129,097, 7,099, and 5,948 edges, respectively.
+The mean degree is 75.41 and the average closeness centrality is 0.1.